catherinedevlin/talks/pycon_2018/smalldata.rst

     This should be one of the main teaching libraries.

+    Almost everybody's life is touched by spreadsheets.
+    Some people's lives are saturated in spreadsheets.
+    And, when you save a spreadsheet as a CSV, the transition to programmable data is very clear, zero mystery.

     There are more specialized libraries for handling spreadsheets, but this is a minimal-mystery approach straight out of the Standard Library.